-Beyond academics, I find joy in activities such as biking, swimming (I've also previously worked as a lifeguard), cooking, watching movies, playing Valorant/Overwatch, and expressing my creativity through digital art + UI/UX design.
-To explore my artistic endeavors further, feel free to visit the Memories section, where you can discover more about what I've been up to and even set a new homepage background.
+Beyond tech, I find joy in activities such as biking, swimming, watching movies, and occasionally expressing my creativity through digital art + UI/UX design.
+Feel free to visit the Memories section, where you can discover more about what I've been up to and even set a new homepage background.

 I led the development and deployment of a real-time monitoring and data acquisition system for a Disneyland boat ride, capturing over 16 critical measurements, including location, speed, water temperature, and fuel levels.
 I integrated LoRa technology and programmed a gateway optimized for continuous data transmission to a central NAS (Network Attached Storage).
 This setup enabled 24/7 remote monitoring and prepared the data for Machine Learning to predict and prevent engine failures, potentially reducing downtime by 50% and allowing for an additional 23,000 guests annually.
 Throughout the project, I refined the design through multiple iterations of breadboard prototypes, ultimately finalizing it on a PCB for mass production.
 Additionally, I proposed the use of Time Division Multiplexing to enhance transmission efficiency, laying the groundwork for further optimization.
 By the end of my internship, this design was successfully deployed on 22% of the ride, paving the way for full deployment across the entire attraction.